-People holding guns perceive others with guns, researcher saysDecember 20th, 2012 in Psychology & Psychiatry /
+People holding guns perceive others with guns, researcher saysDecember 20, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—People holding guns perceive other people holding guns, according to a new study published this fall by a Colorado State University researcher.

 The 217 students participating in the study were asked to react to images on a computer screen.
 Specifically, they had to determine if the figure on the screen was holding a gun or a neutral object like a wallet or a shoe.
 The critical manipulation was that some of the participants also held a gun – in this case, a Wii gun.

 A majority of students were more biased to perceive the figure in the photograph as holding a gun – even when it was a shoe – when they also held a gun than when they held a rubber ball.

 Jessica Witt conducted the research while at Purdue University along with J.R.
 Brockmole at Notre Dame University.
 Witt joined Colorado State University this fall as an associate professor with a research focus on perception and action relationships.